kuzzleio/documentation/src/core/1/plugins/guides/controllers/index.md

 ## Return a response

-By default, Kuzzle wrap the value returned by the function associated with the controller's action into the `result` property of the [Kuzzle Response](/core/1/api/essentials/kuzzle-response/).
+By default, Kuzzle wraps the value returned by the function associated with the controller's action into the `result` property of the [Kuzzle Response](/core/1/api/essentials/kuzzle-response/).

-Considere the following action:
+Consider the following action:
 ```js
 async init (config, context) {
   this.controllers = {